Naked Attraction: Series

+Compilations

 International versions

-The TV format was exported to Germany, Denmark, Italy, Finland, Norway, Poland, Russia, and Sweden which have made their own versions of the show.
+The TV format was exported to Germany, Denmark, Italy, Finland, Norway, Poland, Spain, Sweden, Czech Republic and Slovakia which have made their own versions of the show.
+In September 2021, there were plans for a similar show in Russia, but it never reached production.
 The Netherlands had a similar show, called Undress for love, which has changes in format, but the premise is similar.
 It ran for six episodes in 2018.